zaraadelia/Siren/README.md

 **A Serverless V2Ray Tunnel Optimized for Indonesia**

-Siren is a lightweight and serverless V2Ray tunnel built on [Cloudflare Workers](https://workers.cloudflare.com/), supporting modern proxy protocols.
+Siren bis a lightweight and serverless V2Ray tunnel built on [Cloudflare Workers](https://workers.cloudflare.com/), supporting modern proxy protocols.
 It offers fast, secure, and scalable deployment without the need for a traditional VPS.

 ---